mperezfuster/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 ## <a id="topic3"></a>Greenplum PostGIS Extension

-The Greenplum PostGIS extension package is available from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
+The Greenplum PostGIS extension package is available from [VMware Tanzu Network](https://network.tanzu.vmware.com/products/vmware-greenplum).
 After you download the package, you can follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the download.
 You can install the package using the Greenplum Package Manager (`gppkg`).
 For details, see [`gppkg`](../utility_guide/ref/gppkg.html) in the _Greenplum Database Utility Guide_.

 Greenplum Database supports the following PostGIS extension versions and components:

-- PostGIS 2.5.4, and components Proj 4.8.0, Geos 3.10.2, GDAL 1.11.1, Json 0.12, Expat 2.4.4
+- PostGIS 3.3, and components Proj 4.8.0, Geos 3.10.2, GDAL 1.11.1, Json 0.12, Expat 2.4.4 --- To be edited
-- PostGIS 2.1.5, and components Proj 4.8.0, Geos 3.4.2, GDAL 1.11.1, Json 0.12, Expat 2.1.0

 For information about the supported Greenplum extension packages and software versions, see [Extensions](../install_guide/platform-requirements-overview.html#topic_eyc_l2h_zz).

 There are significant changes in PostGIS 2.5.4 compared with 2.1.5.
-For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5) and [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html).
+For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5) and [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html). --- To be edited

-<p class="note"><strong>Note:</strong> To upgrade PostGIS refer to  <a href="./postgis-upgrade.html">Upgrading PostGIS 2.1.5 or 2.5.4</a>.</p>

-This table lists the PostGIS extensions support by Greenplum PostGIS.
+This table lists the PostGIS extensions support by Greenplum PostGIS. --- To be reviewed

 <div class="tablenoborder"><table cellpadding="4" cellspacing="0" summary="" id="topic3__table_owt_4ml_xlb" class="table" frame="border" border="1" rules="all"><caption><span class="tablecap"><span class="table--title-label">Table 1. </span>Greenplum PostGIS Extensions</span></caption><colgroup><col style="width:32.786885245901644%" /><col style="width:67.21311475409836%" /></colgroup><thead class="thead" style="text-align:left;">
 <tr class="row">